-Rice Rips Hydroelectric Project Water Quality
+Union Gas Hydroelectric Project Water Quality

-Water Quality
+Union Gas Hydroelectric Project Water Quality

 The Project received a 401 Water Quality Certificate (WQC) from the State of Maine Department of Environmental Protection ("MDEP") on August 29, 1995 (see Appendix 5-1).
-The WQC noted that waters from the outlet of the Messalonskee Lake to its confluence with the Kennebec River including all waters within the parameters of the Rice Rips Project are currently designated Class C by the MDEP.
+The WQC noted that waters from the outlet of the Messalonskee Lake to its confluence with the Kennebec River including all waters within the parameters of the Union Project are currently designated Class C by the MDEP.
 Class C waters are of such quality that they are suitable for the designated uses of drinking water supply after treatment; fishing; recreation in and on the water; industrial process and cooling water supply; hydroelectric power generation, and navigation; and as habitat for fish and other aquatic life.
-The project is required to maintain a minimum flow of 15 cfs below the project and through the Rice Rips's bypassed reach in order to minimize the effect of internal recycling of phosphorus and maintain suitable habitat for brown trout in the tailrace of the downstream Union hydroelectric station.
+The project is required to maintain a minimum flow of 15 cfs below the project in order to minimize the effect of internal recycling of phosphorus and maintain suitable habitat for brown trout in the tailrace of the Union dam.